universalbit-dev/gekko-m4-globular-cluster/exchange/README.md

-This document descibres the API layer between the exchange wrappers and Gekko Broker.
+This document describes the API layer between the exchange wrappers and Gekko Broker.

 ## Wrapper API Changelog
 ### Gekko 0.5.x to Gekko (Broker) 0.6.0